-Some people have a more sensitive sense of smell than others, so it’s important to make your home as odor free as possible before putting on the market.
-I say odor free because not everyone loves your favorite candle (I personally dislike the smell of hazelnut) and there are folks out there that have violent reactions to particular scents.
+Some people have a more sensitive sense of smell than others, so it’s important to make your home as odor-free as possible before putting it on the market.
+I say odor-free because not everyone loves your favorite candle (I personally dislike the smell of hazelnut) and there are folks out there that have violent reactions to particular scents.

 Some of the culprits that can cause odors in a home

 While Fluffy and Fido are probably considered a part of the family, they are the most likely cause of odors in a house.
-Whether it’s the litter box, an accident on the carpet or just a general pet odor, this can be one of the biggest turn offs for buyers.
-Carpets should be cleaned and sanitized to get rid of any lingering smells, pets should be bathed regularly, crates scrubbed at least weekly and litter boxes should be cleaned daily.
-Remember, not everyone loves animals and some people even are highly allergic and won’t consider a home with even a hint of pet in it.
+Whether it’s the litter box, an accident on the carpet, or just a general pet odor, this can be one of the biggest turn-offs for buyers.
+Carpets should be cleaned to get rid of any lingering smells, pets should be bathed regularly, crates scrubbed at least weekly, and litter boxes should be cleaned daily.
+Remember, not everyone loves animals and some people even are highly allergic and won’t consider a home with even a hint of a pet in it.